CoderLadFahim/PDFeditor/README.md

     - Display the coords of the seleted component in CanvasControl
     - User should be able to edit the coords directly from CanvasControl
     - User should be able to edit the dimensions directly from CanvasControl
-    - User should be able to delete any component on delete keypress
+    - User should be able to delete any component on delete icon click
     - User should be able to zoom in and out anywhere in the document
     - Show the name of the document in the navbar
     - Show the coords of the selected component in the right sidebar
-    - Retain the state of the canvas on refresh
     - Hide the sidebar and canvas control on preview click
     - Print the document when user clicks download
     - Clear everything when user presses the clear button